-This is a guest post by Ayelet Waldman:
+This is a guest post by author, Ayelet Waldman:

 When my daughter Sophie was four years old, she was, in many ways, a Jewish mother’s dream.
 Her favorite lunch wasn’t pizza or hamburgers or chicken McNuggets.
 My little girl loved nothing better than a tuna sandwich with plenty of celery and pickles.
 And you should have seen her in a sushi restaurant, happily gobbling up maki rolls.
 As is often the case with new parents, I attributed her sophisticated palate to my own parenting skills (just as I saw every tantrum, every tear, every obnoxious moment as a clear reflection of my incompetence).